mendix/docs/content/refguide/starting-microflows.md

 The arguments sent to the microflow are automatically configured based on the parameters of the selected microflow and the available arguments.
 Which arguments are available depends on the widget calling the microflow.
 For a full listing consult the table above.
 Additionally, if the widget calling a microflow is contained inside a nested data view, then the object of the enclosing data view is also available.

-The arguments available to a data or template grid control bar button are determined by the selection mode of the grid.
-No selection will result in no parameters and single selection results in a single object.
+The arguments available to a data or template grid control bar button are determined by the selection mode of the grid and parameters of the selected microflow.
+Single selection results selected object to be passed to microflow if microflow has an object parameter.
+If microflow has an object list parameter, all pages will be passed instead, ignoring the selection.
 (Simple) multi-selection allows for both all pages and selection, which defaults to selection.
 This can be configured by drop-down in the microflow settings page.

+ No selection will result in no parameters and single selection results in a single object if

 ## 4 Execution